 1/6 panel postpones hearing with ex-Justice Dept. officials

 WASHINGTON (AP) — The House committee investigating the Jan.
-6, 2021 riot at the U.S. Capitol has postponed a hearing that was to feature Trump-era Justice Department officials.
+6, 2021 riot at the U.S. Capitol has postponed a hearing for later this week that was to feature dramatic testimony from former Justice Department officials who threatened to resign over then-President Donald Trump’s pursuit of false election fraud theories.

 The hearing had been set for Wednesday, but the committee on Tuesday morning said that it had been postponed.
 It did not give a reason or a new date for the hearing.